Joulenergy/MicroMall/README.md

 # create nodetini image
 docker build . -t nodetini
 ```
 Tini is used to perform signal forwarding for proper cleanup of my containers on docker-compose down or ctrl C, forwarding the SIGTERM signal and allowing my containers to close connections to RabbitMQ, MongoDB and close my express HTTP servers gracefully.
+This is needed since docker only sends the SIGTERM to PID1, which does not send the signal to my node applications which use npm start -> nodemon -> node.
+The cleanup code can be found in cleanup.js

-#### Configurations Needed:
+### Configurations Needed:
 - Set up a stripe account
 - Create .env file with stripe private key in Micromall directory
 ```
 STRIPE_PRIVATE_KEY=<key>
 ```
+- Edit the docker-compose.yml file with the correct bind mount path to the docker daemon logs depending on the operating system, for example /var/logs for linux, or %LOCALAPPDATA%\Docker\log\vm for windows WSL2.
+Refer to: https://docs.docker.com/config/daemon/logs/

-#### Other Possible Configurations:
+### Other Possible Configurations:
 - Change the default passwords of rabbitmq (in dockerfile currently) and grafana (in docker-compose file currently) and put them in a secure location :closed_lock_with_key: e.g. not committed .env files
+- Change the session secret in frontend.env
 - Add additional metric or log scraping jobs to prometheus.yml/ promtail.yml files
 - Add additional datasources configurations into datasources.yml file in grafana folder
 - Deploying multiple of the same container: